Dollman vs. Demonic Toys: Plot

 Meanwhile, Judith, who now knows about Nurse Ginger and Brick Bardo's history, bribes the news reporter to tell her where they are, and tells her they are in Pahoota.
 Judith, after having a deal with Bardo and Ginger to help her kill the toys, go to the warehouse and Ginger initially doesn't believe the tale about the toys being really alive.
 Meanwhile, the toys kill a blonde hooker and makes her bleed on the place, where the demon was buried.
-As Judith and friends enter the building, a fight begins, ending with Judith weakenly shooting Ray in the head, killing him before getting shot herself by Mr. Static, which then Brick blasts him to pieces.
+As Judith and friends enter the building, a fight begins, ending with Judith shooting Ray in the head, killing him before getting shot herself by Mr. Static, which then Brick blasts him to pieces.
 Brick, who has made a promise to Judith (cop to cop thing), continues to finish that promise, but Zombietoid knocks his gun out of his hand and it falls under a pile of crates, has his hands and feet tied to two toy trucks, and Ginger tied on to a clock when they are separated inside the ventilation shafts.

-Baby Oopsy Daisy explains to Brick that once midnight strikes, the Demon's soul is going to go inside Baby Oopsy Daisy so he can rape Nurse Ginger, make the baby, eat its soul from the shell, and become a human.
+Baby Oopsie Daisy explains to Brick that once midnight strikes, the Demon's soul is going to go inside Baby Oopsie Daisy so he can rape Nurse Ginger, make the baby, eat its soul from the shell, and become a human.
 As Baby Oopsie Daisy is about to kill Brick, Ginger breaks free, cuts him loose, and gets carried away by Zombietoid, who continues to go after Brick.
 Brick and Zombietoid begin fighting, until Zombietoid's machete gets caught in an electric socket, killing him.
 After using a hockey stick to retrieve his gun, Brick continues on and finds Jack Attack, whom he kills by blasting Jack Attack's head to bloody smithereens, leaving only his torso intact.

-Brick finally gets to the dollhouse shortly after the stroke of midnight and sees Baby Oopsy Daisy undressing Ginger in preparation for sex.
-Baby Oopsy Daisy demands Brick to drop his firearm or he will quickly kill Ginger with cervical dislocation.
+Brick finally gets to the dollhouse shortly after the stroke of midnight and sees Baby Oopsie Daisy undressing Ginger in preparation for sex.
+Baby Oopsie Daisy demands Brick to drop his firearm or he will quickly kill Ginger with cervical dislocation.
 Brick complies and tosses his gun out of his reach.
-Baby Oopsy Daisy tries to penetrate Ginger, but is once again interrupted, this time due to a hard kick to his groin by Ginger after he unwittingly mentions that he is now possessed by The Master.
-The low blow causes her to be released from Baby Oopsy Daisy's grasp, giving Brick the opportunity to quickly summon his gun where he then fatally shoots the bewildered Baby Oopsy Daisy several times.
+Baby Oopsie Daisy tries to penetrate Ginger, but is once again interrupted, this time due to a hard kick to his groin by Ginger after he unwittingly mentions that he is now possessed by The Master.
+The low blow causes her to be released from Baby Oopsy Daisy's grasp, giving Brick the opportunity to quickly summon his gun where he then fatally shoots the bewildered Baby Oopsie Daisy several times.
 Brick continues to call the police and tells them that Judith Grey died in the line of duty and leaves, along with Nurse Ginger, in a cab that is on its way back to Pahoota.